 SCOTUS’ ruling to overturn Roe v.
 Wade does not mean an automatic ban on abortion throughout the country.
 Rather, the matter of considering abortion legal or illegal will fall under state legislature.

 Roe v.
 Wade protected the constitutional right to privacy that allowed access to abortion.
-The June 2022 ruling by SCOTUS was a massive decision that reproductive rights advocates feared for several years.
+SCOTUS’s June 2022 ruling was a massive decision that reproductive rights advocates feared for several years.
 The decision did not come forth overnight.
 Rather, it took several decades for the decision to come through.

 Planned Parenthood v.
 Casey was when many feared that SCOTUS would overturn Roe v.
 Wade.
 Many legal experts anticipated a setback in the fight for reproductive rights.
 However, several of the eight justices appointed by Republican presidents chose to uphold Roe v.
 Wade.
 They decided to amend the framework to allow greater levels of state regulation throughout pregnancy terms, weakening the test to evaluate those laws.